MasterSoham007/Data-Analysis/README.md

-This repository contains the fundaments of Numpy and Pandas Library in Python which is essential for Data Analysis
+This repository contains the fundamentals of Numpy and Pandas Library in Python which is essential for Data Analysis